Skip to content

 Matthew Soerens

-Matthew Soerens is the US director of church mobilization and advocacy for World Relief and the national coordinator of the Evangelical Immigration Table.
-Previously Matthew served as a Department of Justice–accredited legal counselor with World Relief's local office in Wheaton, Illinois.
+Matthew Soerens is the VP of Advocacy and Policy for World Relief and the national coordinator of the Evangelical Immigration Table.
+Previously Matthew served as US director of church mobilization and advocacy following his role as a Department of Justice-accredited legal counselor with World Relief's local office in Wheaton, Illinois.
 He is the coauthor of Welcoming the Stranger and Seeking Refuge.

 Eric Costanzo